 - The processing includes special kinds of data (found in Article 9), such as those related to an individual's religious beliefs, biometric or health data, racial or ethnic information, or any data related to a criminal investigation.

 Like with data protection impact assessments, it is best to complete a ROPA if you are unsure whether your data processing or company size qualifies you.
+On top of that, there are many benefits to having the processes involved in building a ROPA, even if you don't need one.

 The structure of a ROPA